lukas-pilka/digitalCuratorMaps/readme.md

-<h1>Two thousand angels</h1>
+#Digital Curator's atlases
-<p>The following visualization shows 2&nbsp;078 artworks depicting angels arranged by formal similarity.
-The originals of these works date from 1350 to 1850 and belong to the collections of Central European museums.
-The selection of the reproductions with the angel motif was done automatically using a specially trained neural network based on <a href="https://cloud.google.com/vision" target="_blank">Google Cloud Vision</a> technology.
-Each image was then processed by the <a href="https://arxiv.org/abs/1409.4842" target="_blank">Inception</a> neural network and projected onto a two-dimensional map using the <a href="https://github.com/lmcinnes/umap" target="_blank">UMAP</a> algorithm and <a href="https://github.com/YaleDHLab/pix-plot" target="_blank">PixPlot</a> tool.</p>
+The following visualization shows artifacts from different museum collections arranged by formal similarity.
+Each image was processed by the <a href="https://arxiv.org/abs/1409.4842" target="_blank">Inception</a> neural network and projected onto a two-dimensional map using the <a href="https://github.com/lmcinnes/umap" target="_blank">UMAP</a> algorithm and <a href="https://github.com/YaleDHLab/pix-plot" target="_blank">PixPlot</a> tool.

-<p>Lukas Pilka, 2022</p>
+### Explore the following atlases

+- <a href="https://storage.googleapis.com/maps.digitalcurator.art/angels/index.html" target="_blank">Two Thousand Angels</a>
+- <a href="https://storage.googleapis.com/maps.digitalcurator.art/landesmuseum/index.html" target="_blank">Exploration of Landesmuseum</a>